10 Easy Ways to Go Zero-Waste Like a Pro

 These fabric napkins seem like simple items, sure.
 They’re also cute, for double sure.
 But what if I also told you that these simple fabrics helped me eliminate the waste amount of multiple boxes of tissues this year?
 And they also help save on the usage of paper towels like woah?

 Yep.
 And I recommend these specific fabric napkins from Anthropologie because not only are they luxurious, so cute, and a great reason to shop there, but they are so soft and absorbent.
 Meaning you can use them for troubled noses this cold & flu season as well as for any needs where you would use a paper towel.
 We keep these in a napkin holder in the center of our kitchen table.
 Not only does it add a flair of charm to the kitchen, but no more do I find myself going through an entire box of tissues during an allergy attack either.
 I’m talking an entire waste basket full of used tissues - no more!
-If you don’t like the Anthropologie set, there are some great options on Amazon as well.
+If you don’t like the Anthropologie set, there are some great ones on Amazon as well, like this farmhouse-style striped chambray set.

 The best part?
 Just toss them in the washer when you’re ready to clean them, and voila!